happyren/Reading-notes/InternetNotes.md

 ### Internetworking

 Different types of network is always needed and necessary, and connect them together will always be a case, hence internetworking is important.
+Hence we need to address the difference of the networks:

 | Item | Some Possibilities |
 | :---: | :---: |